Pelvic inflammatory disease (PID)

 • Concerns after a positive STI test

-There is no single test for PID — diagnosis is based on a combination of symptoms, examination findings, and investigations.
-Diagnosis often includes assessing tenderness during a vaginal examination, which can provide critical clues to the presence of PID.
+There is no single test for PID — diagnosis is based on a combination of symptoms, examination findings and investigations.
+Diagnosis often includes assessing tenderness during a vaginal examination which can give important clues to the presence of PID.
 There is no straightforward test to diagnose PID; diagnosis relies on a combination of symptoms and physical examinations.

-Bacteria can enter and affect the upper reproductive tract, including the uterus and fallopian tubes, leading to pelvic inflammatory disease (PID) and potentially causing serious complications such as scarring and infertility.
+Bacteria can enter and affect the upper reproductive tract including the uterus and fallopian tubes and cause PID and potentially serious complications like scarring and infertility.

 • Pelvic examination (if appropriate and you’re comfortable)